nikbaya/ldscsim/README.md

 ### Models for Correlated Traits
 #### Multi-Trait Infinitesimal Model
+&Beta; ~ N(0, &Omega;)

 SNP effects are drawn from a multivariate normal distribution with mean=0 and variance-covariance matrix defined by heritability and genetic correlation values.
-If the specified heritability and genetic correlation values result in a covariance matrix that is not positive semi-definite (likely when number of simulated traits >3) the framework will adjust the genetic correlation values to make the covariance matrix positive semi-definite.
+If the specified heritability and genetic correlation values result in a covariance matrix that is not positive semi-definite the framework will adjust the genetic correlation values to make the covariance matrix positive semi-definite.
 <br>
 <br>
 Relevant functions: